-Empathy.
-Step into their shoes and write from their perspective.
+Step into the shoes of your target audience and write from their perspective.
 Show them you understand exactly what they’re going through.

 After all, you likely struggled with the very topic you’re writing about and learned how to overcome it.
 We teach what we most wanted to learn, right?

 So show readers that you “get it.”
 You’re not some corporate slog, you’re in it with them, fighting the good fight and sharing the tools that brought you to the other side.